Service Tire Monitor System: Proven Fixes & Reset Methods

 Preventive maintenance for your TPMS

-Prevention helps to reduce the number of warning lights and prolongs the life of your system.
+Prevention helps to minimize the number of warning lights and extends the life of your system.

 Regularly scheduled pressure checks can help to keep constant readings and minimize the system pressure.